Josephine Henry: Freethinker and agnostic

 Henry was active in freethought organizations such as the Freethought Federation of America and the American Secular Union.

 Her most controversial project was her work with Elizabeth Cady Stanton and a group of women's rights activists on criticizing the new translations in the Anglicans' Bible, better known as the King James Bible, which was being revised for the first time in the 1880s since the Authorized Version of 1611.
 The Woman's Bible was written by activists who were not Biblical scholars themselves but who fervently challenged the nineteenth century's traditional Judeo-Christian interpretations of women and women's roles.
 Henry served on the internationally renowned Revising Committee, a group of women from Europe and the U.S. who drafted commentary on the 1888 Revised Version of the Bible published by the Church of England.
-The Woman's Bible was broadly criticized in reviews, editorials, and by from the pulpit.
+The Woman's Bible was broadly criticized in reviews, editorials, and from the pulpit.
 Suffragist organizations moved to distance their groups from 'The Women's Bible and the women closely associated with the book.
 Her openly espoused views on religion, marriage, and divorce caused a split between Henry and her longtime friend, Laura Clay, as well as many other women in the Kentucky Equal Rights Association around the turn of the century - causing her to be banned from any further Association meetings.